Cohort tech setup

 • Create Cohort Google Folder

-• Create Google Calendar invite for Cohort Calls and optional Coworking sessions in OpenscapesEvents calendar.
+• Create Google Calendar invite for Cohort Calls and optional sessions in OpenscapesEvents calendar.
 Add participants as guests.

 • Create Call 1 Agenda (kyber)